wldblm/wordsCounter/README.md

 # wordsCounter

 Monday 20 september 21:16.
-I'm so tired today I don' even wanna talk with you.
+I'm so tired today I don't even wanna talk to you.
 Just doing my job and go to sleep.